maxhbr/LDBcollector/README.md

 It still is in a very early stage, so please don't expect any stability for the moment.

 Hermine project's main license is AGPL-3.0-only.
 Documentation is under CC-BY-4.0.
 Some file imported from other projects are licenced under MIT.
 You can find the texts of these licences in the  LICENSES folder.
 Every file should have a licence header.
-We are on our way to be REUSE compliant, but not there yet.

 ## Installation